 When applying to medical school, an important (and sometimes overlooked) component of the admissions process is your personal statement—and you might be surprised to learn just how important admissions officers consider this piece of your application to be.

 “I read every personal statement before I interview a student—it’s where I get a sense of who they are, their ambitions, what their past has been like, and how their journey has been.
 Really, the personal statement is a prospective student’s one chance to really present themselves in the way they want the admissions committee to see them,” says Laura Dwyer, Associate Director of Admissions at American University of the Caribbean School of Medicine (AUC).

-Dwyer has read hundreds of personal statements through her career.
+Dwyer has read hundreds of personal statements throughout her career.
 Recently, we sat down with her to discuss tips, strategies, and best practices prospective students should follow when crafting their personal statements.
 Check them out below.

 As you’re crafting your personal statement, make sure you’re telling a story that’s distinctly yours.
 Avoid simply writing what you think the admissions committee wants to read—instead, take this opportunity to tell them about yourself and show them why you think you’re a strong candidate.

 And be honest.
 “It’s very easy to tell when someone’s being genuine versus when they’re writing what they think you want to hear,” Dwyer notes.
 “When someone’s being genuine, and honest, and they’re sort of laying out their life story on the line, those types of personal statements really come across better.”